 These seeds contain something known as jamboline, which is great for preventing the conversion of any starch into sugar.
 Which also helps maintain one’s blood sugar levels.

 The great thing about papaya is that it is available all year round.
 It’s bursting with essential vitamins and minerals, which makes it ideal for everyone, not just for those with poor blood sugar control.
 It’s also rich in fiber and antioxidants.
 This means it can prevent cell damage as well as protect one’s nervous system and heart.

 These large juicy fruits contain no cholesterol or fat, but do contain plenty of minerals and vitamins.
-Also, the fiber this fruit offers one is vital for controlling cholesterol and maintaining one’s digestive health.
+Also, the fiber this fruit offers is vital for controlling cholesterol and maintaining one’s digestive health.

 And don’t be afraid of their high glycemic index.
 Their glycemic load is so low that it balances things out, making watermelons a completely safe option for anyone.

 If we eat guava (without its peel), we could naturally reduce the sugar absorption in our blood!
 It is also abundant in dietary fiber, which makes it excellent for easing any constipation and even lower one’s chances of developing type II diabetes.

-The potassium which guava contains aids one in regulating their blood pressure.
+The potassium that guava contains aids one in regulating their blood pressure.
 And, a fun fact is that guava contains more vitamin C than an orange.

 They are abundant in enzymes that can help boost insulin.
 This, in turn, helps manage one’s blood glucose levels.
 The red color found on the peel of cherries protects one’s heart.

 The first great thing about them is that they have a low glycemic index.
 The second is that they are bursting with essential minerals such as iron, potassium, calcium, magnesium, and even vitamins like vitamin E, C, and K, beta-carotene, choline, folate, retinol, and lutein.

 Whew!
-Talk about a little treasure which fits in the palm of your hand, and you should munch on daily, no matter if you are diabetic or not.
+Talk about a little treasure that fits in the palm of our hand, and we should munch on daily, no matter if we have problems with our blood sugar or not.
 It’s good for everyone’s health and makes for a great snack.